SMSAlert/nagios-integration/README.md

-## nagios-smsalert-plugin
+# Nagios SMSAlert Plugin

 Plugins for Nagios monitoring software to send sms

-##SETUP

 ## As released this plugin requires a SMSAlert account to send text messages.
 To setup a SMSAlert account visit:
    https://www.ssmalert.co.in/